aaa29/sequence-to-sequence/readme.md

-implementation of sequence to sequence model using simple rnn's with Tensorflow.
+implementation of a sequence to sequence model using simple rnn's with Tensorflow.

 the project contains 3 files: